WhatsApp: End-to-end encryption

 On November 18, 2014, Open Whisper Systems announced a partnership with WhatsApp to provide end-to-end encryption by incorporating the encryption protocol used in Signal into each WhatsApp client platform.
 Open Whisper Systems said that they had already incorporated the protocol into the latest WhatsApp client for Android, and that support for other clients, group/media messages, and key verification would be coming soon after.
 WhatsApp confirmed the partnership to reporters, but there was no announcement or documentation about the encryption feature on the official website, and further requests for comment were declined.
-In April 2015, German magazine Heise Security used ARP spoofing to confirm that the protocol had been implemented for Android-to-Android messages, and that WhatsApp messages from or to iPhones running iOS were still not end-to-end encrypted.
+In April 2015, German magazine Heise security used ARP spoofing to confirm that the protocol had been implemented for Android-to-Android messages, and that WhatsApp messages from or to iPhones running iOS were still not end-to-end encrypted.
 They expressed the concern that regular WhatsApp users still could not tell the difference between end-to-end encrypted messages and regular messages.

 On April 5, 2016, WhatsApp and Open Whisper Systems announced that they had finished adding end-to-end encryption to "every form of communication" on WhatsApp, and that users could now verify each other's keys.
-Users were also given the option to enable a trust on first use mechanism in order to be notified if a correspondent's key changes.
+Users were also given the option to enable a trust on first use mechanism to be notified if a correspondent's key changes.
 According to a white paper that was released along with the announcement, WhatsApp messages are encrypted with the Signal Protocol.
 WhatsApp calls are encrypted with SRTP, and all client-server communications are "layered within a separate encrypted channel".

 On October 14, 2021, WhatsApp rolled out end-to-end encryption for backups on Android and iOS.
 The feature has to be turned on by the user and provides the option to encrypt the backup either with a password or a 64-digit encryption key.

-The application can store encrypted copies of the chat messages onto the SD card, however chat messages are also stored unencrypted in the SQLite database file "msgstore.db".
+The application can store encrypted copies of the chat messages onto the SD card, but chat messages are also stored unencrypted in the SQLite database file "msgstore.db".

+WhatsApp uses the Sender Keys protocol.

 WhatsApp Payments

 WhatsApp Payments (marketed as WhatsApp Pay) is a peer-to-peer money transfer feature.
+The service became generally available in India and Brazil, and in Singapore for WhatsApp Business transactions only.

+India

-WhatsApp has received permission from the National Payments Corporation of India (NPCI) to enter into partnership with multiple banks in July 2017 to allow users to make in-app payments and money transfers using the Unified Payments Interface (UPI).
-UPI enables account-to-account transfers from a mobile app without having any details of the beneficiary's bank.
-On November 6, 2020, WhatsApp announced that it had received approval for providing a payment service, although restricted to maximum of 20 million users initially.
-The service was subsequently rolled out.
+In July 2017, WhatsApp received permission from the National Payments Corporation of India (NPCI) to enter into partnership with multiple Indian banks, for transactions over Unified Payments Interface (UPI), which relies on mobile phone numbers to make account-to-account transfers.
+In November 2020, UPI payments via WhatsApp were initially restricted to 20 million users, and to 100 million users in April 2022, and became generally available to everyone in August 2022.

-In addition to India, the service is available in Brazil and Singapore, with the latter only allowing WhatsApp Business transactions.